Getting Started with MaxTAF

 Registration

-Click the ‘register’ tab and enter your details.
+Click the ‘register’ tab, and put in your details

 Projects

-The first page you see after logging into MaxTAF is the projects screen.
+The first area of MaxTAF you arrive at is the projects screen.

 Projects are essentially unique sets of data, cases, suites and settings.
 They are useful for partitioning test data, and as the name suggests, should be used on a project to project basis.

-All users have access to the community project, “Examples”.
+All users are automatically added to the community ‘examples’ project.
 If you wish to contribute to this, you may do so, but for testing your own system with your own cases, it is necessary to create your own project.

 Creating your First Project